How to Storm-Proof Your Home

 - Consider installing a lightning rod on your roof to help prevent power surges and outages (and damage to sensitive electronic devices as a result) from lightning strikes.

 In a windstorm, wind speeds typically exceed 55km per hour, strong enough to blow shingles off of your roof, topple trees, knock down fences, take out power grids, and lift up loose items and turn them into dangerous projectiles.
 Tree branches, patio furniture, and unsecured construction materials blowing in a storm can be lethal and have potentially fatal consequences if they hit something or someone.
 And if you live in Southern Ontario, Quebec, Atlantic Canada, or the prairies, it’s not uncommon for high winds to spiral into a tornado and cause widespread destruction.

 Windstorms are happening more often all over the country.
 In 2018, a storm in Ontario cost $380 million in insured damage.
 Last December, a windstorm hit the Greater Toronto Area, Hamilton, Niagara, Muskoka, and the Lake Erie and Lake Ontario shorelines, resulting in $87 million of insured damage.
 Wind speeds reached over 100km per hour, with localized downpours leading to severe lakeside flooding.
 In Georgetown, a tornado touched down with wind speeds at 135km per hour.
 Even more recently?
-A powerful windstorm in March of this year left thousands in Vancouver in the dark as trees took power lines out.
-And just last month, a tornado touched down just 40km outside of Montreal, destroying over 75 homes.
+A powerful windstorm in March of 2021 left thousands in Vancouver in the dark as trees took power lines out.
+And May of 2021, a tornado touched down just 40km outside of Montreal, destroying over 75 homes.